ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 -  Converted the User’s manual from Word to LaTeX.

 -  Merged the Libsmoldyn user’s manual into the regular user’s manual.

+-  Had problems with static libtiff for Mac, so downloaded a new version and put the compiled static library in Smoldyn/Mac.

 The wish/ to do list
 ====================